Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graph-representations-review.md

 We can also represent weighted graphs with slight alterations to the same formats.

 #### List of Edges
 With a list of edges, we simply add a third value to each edge list representing the weight of that edge.
+Each edge in the graph is now represented as a list of the form `[source_node, destination_node, weight]`.

 ![weighted graph](images/weighted-graph.png)